|Premiere||5 November 1988|

 It was cold in Castlemaine in October and the set-up for the show was complex.
 The winter-empty pool was lined with black plastic and scaffolding was erected for a central stage and to anchor objects and lights.
 The pool was filled, the puppeteers donned full-length wet suits to perform, and learned to work under the surface, in the dark.

 The play was written by Melbourne comedian, Tony Rickards, and directed by Handspan's newly appointed Artistic Director, Trina Parker.

-The play was a humorous and satirical look at Australia’s past that evolved in scenes introduced by an MC stand-up comedian, around whom images appeared from beneath and across the surrounding water.
-Accompanied by an original soundtrack composed by Marcia Howard from Australia’s iconic band, Goanna and mixed with recorded voiceovers, it began with black swans gliding across the water as the island of Australia rose from beneath its surface.
+The play was a humorous and satirical look at Australia’s past that evolved in scenes introduced by a comic MC/auctioneer, Rod Primrose, around whom images appeared from beneath and across the surrounding water.
+Accompanied by an original soundtrack composed by Marcia Howard from Australia’s iconic band, Goanna and mixed with recorded voiceovers, it began with swans gliding across the water as the island of Australia rose from beneath its surface.

 WAVES OF CHANGE was packed with animated and objects and effects: floating constructions which transformed, water sprays and large scale rod puppets.

 Handspan's long stay in the town involved artists in community workshops from which Images were added to the final shows.
 A flotilla of tiny paper boats was made by the local primary school, and the Castlemaine Country Fire Authority contributed the firework finale.